 If a student wishes to withdraw from the College of Natural Health & Homeopathy, the student must notify the College in writing of the decision to withdraw.

-When the College receives notification it will refund unused fees according to the requirements of the Education Act 1989 Section 236A as shown in the table below.
+When the College receives notification it will refund unused fees according to the requirements of the Education Act 1989 Section 236A.

 More information on Refunds can be found at https://cnhh.ac.nz/future-students/course-fees-and-payment/